danoleg/recycler/README.md

 This application uses nativeAPI to work with IRIS.

-Some basic things are available to everyone, but in order to post an ad, you need to log in with a Google account.

 ## How to use it
 It is very simple.
 To start the application, clone project:
  ```